Rasta669/Rasta669/Readme.md

 I'm a Smart Contract, Web3 Developer for both evm and non evm chains,Smart Contract Auditor ⚙️, film director🎞️ and a 3D artist.
 With high proficiency in rust, solidity, js

-Checkot one of my films `Mtingo` at [Entertainmint](https://www.entertainmint.com/theatres/HACC) by scrolling on the screening section
+Checkout one of my films `Mtingo` at [Entertainmint](https://www.entertainmint.com/theatres/HACC) by scrolling on the screening section

 I love to learn, to code, build stuff, animate stuff, pyschology stuff, financial management and life enthusiast.